 - It creates a complete value chain for the growth of the bamboo sector.

-NBC is an important topic in the General Studies Paper-III of the UPSC exam.
+NBM is an important topic in the General Studies Paper-III of the UPSC exam.
 Questions can be asked from this topic in both the IAS prelims as well as the IAS mains exams.
-Candidates preparing for the UPSC 2020 should keep a track of the latest current affairs topics related to any economic development in the country.
+Candidates preparing for the UPSC civil service exam should keep a track of the latest Current Affairs topics.

 National Bamboo Mission (UPSC Notes):- Download PDF Here